45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 11. Brooklyn Bridge Park

 After crossing the bridge, hang out in Dumbo around Brooklyn Bridge Park.
-The park/pier is especially nice during the Spring/ Summer, where you will find people out picnicking on the lawns, and further down roller skating, enjoying Jane’s Carousel, playing basketball, and more.
+The park is especially nice during the Spring and Summer, where you will find people picnicking on the lawns, and further down roller skating, enjoying Jane’s Carousel, playing basketball, and more.

 NYC Free Bonus Photo Spot: While in DUMBO, Brooklyn, you might want to check out the iconic photography spot with the Manhattan Bridge nearby.
 You have likely seen this photo all over Instagram, and it is located on Waters Street and Washington Street.
 Check my NYC Instagram guide for more photo spots!